JuliaAI/FeatureSelection.jl/README.md

 In this case, prediction is done using the best recursive feature elimination model gotten from the tuning process above.

+For resampling methods different from cross-validation, and for other `TunedModel` options, such as parallelization, see the [Tuning Models](https://alan-turing-institute.github.io/MLJ.jl/dev/tuning_models/) section of the MLJ manual.
-For more information various cross-validation strategies and `TunedModel` see [MLJ Documentation](https://alan-turing-institute.github.io/MLJ.jl/dev/)
+[MLJ Documentation](https://alan-turing-institute.github.io/MLJ.jl/dev/)